Italian

 Bakery · Brunch · Italian · Restaurants

-Lina’s Italian Market – Inglewood
+Lina’s Italian Market – New Inglewood eatery

 We wandered over to the kitchen side of the store and learned there is a cafeteria-like area where you can pick what you want to eat and a cafe section.
 Sunflower commented on the pretty green wallpaper and the cozy and quaint-looking booths.
 I’d typically order a coffee at an Italian cafe, but I was jonesing to celebrate and opted for a glass of white wine ($13) instead.
 Sunflower ordered a Bellini ($15).
 We shared the Deluxe Mushroom Calzone ($16) and the Potato Apple Smoked Caciocavallo Frico ($18).